 Hey there peeps!
 So as I’ve already established the reason I’m here is to talk about my life in a way that’s constructive, and hopefully gives a takeaway point.
 What I want to talk about today is a problem that I’ve been facing on and off for the past few years that’s related to anxiety.
 Keep in mind that this is just my experience and it cannot be broadly applied to everyone who has to deal with anxiety!
 But maybe you’ll find yourself doing something similar in other situations.

 I don’t know any names to refer to this by, so here I’m going to refer to it as stacking.
 What this means is that I can experience a situation or thought that brings me anxiety, and instead of going through that anxiety and overcoming it, it sets a new baseline.
 This means the next time I experience anxiety it gets stacked on top of the last one, which can lead to lots of stress.
 I’m absolutely certain that other people have experienced something similar at some point in their lives, it’s a ‘the straw that broke the donkey’s back’ kinda situation.
-Look, I especially made some graphs to illustrate it:
+Look, I even made some graphs to illustrate it:

 - How I’d ideally experience anxiety